by Bruce Camber, 2018

 At the Planck scale (A0) and its first doubling or notation (A1), circles and spheres are strictly mathematical.
 These physical manifestations are well below the possibilities of measurement until those doublings are in the range of today’s CERN scale.
 Yet, by our analysis of the 31st notation, there is a very real mass and charge.
 Nevertheless, at the A1, the circle and sphere are mathematically defined by dimensionless constants and this so-called foam is an absolute limit of space-time (Planck Length-Planck Time).
 In deference to Max Planck, we had dubbed the “foam” to be Planckspheres and then we began finding references in some of the more speculative within the literature to “Planck Spheres.”

 Jeffrey C. Lagarias and Chuanming Zong

 The Riddle of the Quantum Sphinx: In his Feb.
-7 public lecture at Perimeter Institute, Robert Spekkens will explain why he believes that many quantum mysteries are a result of a category mistake concerning the nature of quantum states.
+7, 2018 public lecture at Perimeter Institute, Robert Spekkens explains why he believes that many quantum mysteries are a result of a category mistake concerning the nature of quantum states.

 “A Step Toward Pregeometry I: Ponzano-Regge Spin Networks and the Origin of Spacetime Structure in Four Dimensions” by Norman J. LaFave